 Organization and Legal Structure

 The ALTANA Group is a global supplier of specialized chemical products and related services for different branches of industry and application fields.
-In the 2019 fiscal year, the Group’s 64 consolidated subsidiaries and associated companies achieved sales of more than € 2.2 billion.
-The ALTANA Group employs about 6,500 people.
+In the 2021 fiscal year, the Group’s 66 consolidated subsidiaries and associated companies achieved sales of around € 2.7 billion.
+The ALTANA Group employs more than 6,700 people.

 ALTANA AG, headquartered in Wesel, is a stock corporation in accordance with German law.
 As the ALTANA Group’s managing company, it assumes strategic control of the Group and the divisions.
 ALTANA AG is led by the Management Board, whose members act on their own responsibility and are solely committed to the interests of the company.
 The Management Board’s activities are monitored by the Supervisory Board, whose members also advise the Management Board.
-More information on ALTANA AG’s management and control system is provided in the Corporate Governance section of this report.
+More information on ALTANA AG’s management and control system is provided in the Declaration on Corporate Governance in the Group Management Report.

 As a globally active specialty chemicals group, ALTANA focuses its core activities on sophisticated markets and customers who need individual solutions.

 A significant share of the ALTANA Group’s product and service portfolio encompasses input materials for the production of coatings, printing inks, and plastics.
-In addition, ALTANA manufactures printing inks and coatings for special applications, insulating resins for the electrical and electronics industries, sealants for packaging, and measuring and testing instruments.
+In addition, ALTANA manufactures printing inks and coatings for special applications, products for 3D printing, insulating resins for the electrical and electronics industries, sealants for packaging, and measuring and testing instruments.

 Activities of the Divisions